KatrinaTom/T3A2-A-MyCocktailApp/README.md

 * Product Delivery methodologies
 * Understand the problem we are solving
 * Product analysis methods
-* Who are target audience for this application are
+* Identify target audience for this application
-* Tech investigations to make sure we are using the correct tech stack
+* Tech investigations to make sure we are using the correct tech stack / components

 # Ways of Working<a name="working"></a>